amphp/http-client/README.md

 ##### Customized Request Messages

-For non-trivial requests Artax allows you to construct messages piece-by-piece.
+For more advanced requests artax allows incremental message construction.
 This example sets the request method to POST and assigns an entity body.
 HTTP veterans will notice that we don't bother to set a `Content-Length` or `Host` header.
-Artax will automatically add/normalize missing headers for us so we don't need to worry about it.
+This is unnecessary because artax will automatically add/normalize missing headers for us so we don't need to worry about it.
 The only property that _MUST_ be assigned when sending an `Amp\Artax\Request` is the absolute *http://* or *https://* request URI:

 ```php
 <?php